Huntington Township Housing Coalition

 HTHC to Host Young Professionals Discussing Rental Housing Shortage

 The Huntington Township hosing Coalition will host a meet and greet for the Huntington and Melville Chambers of Commerce “Young Professionals” on Tuesday, September 29th, 7:00-9:00 PM at Quetzalcoatl Restaurant, 296 Main Street.
 The event is titled: “Huntington’s Rental Housing Shortage: Your Experiences … Possible Solutions.”
-The program will engage young professionals in a conversation… Continue reading HTHC to Host Young Professionals Discussing Rental Housing Shortage
+The program will engage young professionals in a conversation around the difficulties they are having obtaining affordable rental housing in Huntington as well as what can be done to increase the stock of this housing.
+Appetizers and sangria will be provided.
+There is no charge.
+Please RSVP by September 25th to: janetstevenson3@gmail.com.
+Here is the flier with details: YHTHC young professionals flyer

 HBO Series, “Show Me a Hero,” Connected to Huntington